bvwells/1dpme/README.md

 # 1dpme
 [![Build Status](https://travis-ci.org/bvwells/1dpme.svg?branch=master)](https://travis-ci.org/bvwells/1dpme)

-One dimension Porous Medium Equation (PME)
+One dimension Porous Medium Equation (PME) solved by a moving mesh approach described in the PhD thesis

+*A moving mesh finite element method for the numerical solution of partial differential equations and systems.*

+which can be found [here][1].

 ## Developing